Skip to content

 Studies on Plus 10, Plus 15 to 20 Years

-When people view exercise as a waste of time, they make a fundamental mistake: Exercise is not a time drain.
-Exercise is an investment in more energy, better health, more performance, and more vital years of life.
-Studies show that a healthy lifestyle can extend our lifespan by about ten years—and our healthy life span by even 15 to 20 years.
+When people view exercise as a waste of time, they make a fundamental error in thinking: Movement is not a time-waster.
+Movement is an investment in more energy, better health, more performance, and more vital years of life.
+Studies show that a healthy lifestyle can extend our lifespan by about ten years–and our healthy lifespan by even 15 to 20 years.
 These years don’t happen by chance.
-They happen through decisions.
+They result from decisions.

 Conclusion: The Hour That Extends Your Life

 We all have the same 24-hour day.
 The crucial question is not: “Do we have time for exercise?”
 The crucial question is: “How important is our future to us?”
-Because each workout acts like a deposit into a biological account.
+Because every workout acts like a deposit into a biological account.
 An account that pays off as we age!
-Exercise is perhaps the best method to gain vital life time.
+Exercise is perhaps the best method to gain vital years of life.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.